nickylogan/ICRS/README.md

 ### Frontend development using Dash

-The app lives inside the `app` directory.
-As you can see, there are four main python files:

-* `app.py`: The entry point of the web application
+The entry point of the web application is on `main.py`.
+Other components live inside the `app` directory, containing three main python files:

 * `callbacks.py`: Dash callbacks to register, so that data can flow between components
 * `components.py`: UI components
 * `layout.py`: Contains the main layout for the whole app